ubccpsc/classy/docs/instructor/gettingstarted.md

         or: [Quick Front-end and Back-end Bootstrapping](#quick-front-end-and-back-end-bootstrapping)
 - [ ] Tech Staff are notified that you want to use Classy at least three weeks in advance of course start date.
 - [ ] Instructor has shadowed a course instructor who is currently offering Classy.
-- [ ] Presented Technical Staff with Github token to access private [AutoGrade Dockerfile repository](/docs/instructor/autograde.md#autograde-dockerfile-repository).
+- [ ] Given Technical Staff a Github token to access private [AutoGrade Dockerfile repository](/docs/instructor/autograde.md#autograde-dockerfile-repository).

 Reccomendations:

 - [ ] Retain a TA to build-out Docker AutoGrade container.
-- [ ] Added container logging that is technically valuable to debugging.
+- [ ] Add container logging that allows for quick debugging of container logic.

-Syllabus and course instructions will need to be updated to work with *Github* workflows and *Git* version control system logic.
-It is necessary that, before the start of the course, you are willing to set aside some time to learn how to use Classy so the documentation is accurate.
+Syllabus and course instructions will need to be updated to work with *Github* workflows and *Git* version control.
+It is necessary that, before the start of the course, you are willing to set aside some time to experiment with Classy so that the documentation is sound.

 ## Requesting Classy for Your Course